 Oral Sedation at Center for Implant Dentistry, Fremont

-I have been doing research and went to many other dentists including clearchoice but nobody took as much time as Dr. Jain in explaining me various treatment options for my missing teeth.
-HIs pricing is also good so I opted for the treatment on first visit.
+I have been doing my research and have gone to many dentists but nobody took as much time as Dr. Jain in explaining to me the various treatment options for my missing teeth.
+His pricing is also good so I opted for the treatment on the first visit.
 Doctor and other staff checked my vital signs and did the surgery under sedation and put four screws (implants) in my lower jaw bone.
 Surgery was not too bad.
-Staff was nice they gave me a blanket, yogurt and juice.
+Staff was nice they gave me a blanket, yogurt, and juice.
 Next visit they gave me artificial teeth and nobody in my office knows that they are not real teeth.
-Now I can smile fully with out hiding it.
+Now I can smile fully without hiding it.
 Looking forward to getting new permanent teeth in six months.
-Thanks Dr. Jain and other Staff.
+Thanks, Dr. Jain and his Staff.

 What is oral sedation?